xavierpok/tp/docs/DeveloperGuide.md

     * 2b1.
 Connexion shows an error message.

       Use case ends.
+* 2c.
+Meeting name provided is invalid.

+    * 2c1.
+Connexion shows an error message.

+    * Use case ends.

-**Use case: UC09 - Clear schedule with a contact**
+**Use case: UC09 - Clear schedule of a contact**

 **MSS**

 1. User <ins>lists contacts (UC01)</ins>.
-2. User requests to clear schedule with a contact.
+2. User requests to clear schedule of a contact.
 3. Connexion clears the contact's schedule.
 4. Connexion displays the contact with the schedule cleared.